Explore the inner-workings of some of Houston's top attractions

 Reliant Stadium was a sports world pioneer--the first NFL stadium to feature a retractable-roof, as well as the first removable live grass field in the league.
 On a tour of this state-of-the-art facility, you'll see the roof in action.
 You'll also tour the visiting team locker room, see the Houston Texans weight room and more.
 Tours typically last about an hour.

 There's a lot that goes on behind the stage at your favorite concerts.
 Learn about Houston's major concert and sporting venue, the Toyota Center.
 Finished in 2003, the Toyota Center is modern marvel that's played host to countless chart-topping artists, from Katy Perry to Lady Gaga.
-And of course, it's also home to the Houston Rockets and Aeros hockey team.
+And of course, it's also home to the NBA Houston Rockets.
 On the tour, you'll see where your favorite pop stars prepare to perform and where the Rockets gear up to take on their NBA opponents.